Romea/romea-ros2-gps/romea_gps_bringup/README.md

    - *robot_namespace* is the name of the robot
    - *meta_description_file_path* is the absolute path of meta-description file

-   This URDF  can be directly concatened with mobile base and other sensor URDFs to create a complete URDF description of the robot.
+   This URDF can be combined with other URDFs (e.g., for the mobile base and other sensors) to create a complete robot description.